zengbing15/lumos_doc/docs/preparation/hellolumos.md

 :::note

-The development environment must be set up correctly for installing the dependencies successfully.
+The development environment must be set up correctly for successful installation of the dependencies.
 For more information, see [Set Up the Development Environment](../preparation/setupsystem).

 :::